bullmoose20/MK-Docs/docs/komet/install/wt/wt-04-default-intro.md

-Komet provides an extensive collection of "default" collection files.
+Kometa provides an extensive collection of "default" collection files.

 These files provide a simple way for you to create collections based on franchises or awards or actors, etc.